 ABOVE: Glenn Miller charting growth in October 1974.

 In 1958, he began full time work as reference assistant in the Saginaw Public Library while attending college.
-Miller received his BA in Political Science from University of Michigan at Ann Arbor in 1962, and his MA in Library Science University of Michigan in 1963.
+Miller received his BA in Political Science from the University of Michigan at Ann Arbor in 1962, and his MA in Library Science from the University of Michigan in 1963.
 After college, he became the city librarian in Southfield, Michigan with the Wayne County Library System.

 In June 1969, Glenn Miller and his family moved to Winter Park, Florida, where he became the Assistant Director of the Orlando Public Library and went on to become Director in November 1970, at the age of 32.
 Miller served for 25 years as library director, retiring in April 1995.